flyteorg/flyte/rsts/community/contribute.rst

 |

-For feedback at any point in the contribution process, feel free to reach out to us on `Slack <http://flyte-org.slack.com/>`__.
+For feedback at any point in the contribution process, feel free to reach out to us on `Slack <https://slack.flyte.org/>`__.
-If you haven't joined Slack yet, you can do so by clicking `this link <https://docs.google.com/forms/d/e/1FAIpQLScWPJZncyL-bBCWbuQ9HWuMzA8-r2RJc__CSWJoAYUQADN-BQ/viewform>`__.